American Basketball League (1925–1955): 1926–27 season

 The league knew they had a problem when it came to the Celtics.
 So the league opted to force the hands of the Celtics ownership.
-The teams in the league agreed to prohibiting any games against the Celtics, and this left the Celtics with a dilemma.
+The teams in the league agreed prohibiting any games against the Celtics, and this left the Celtics with a dilemma.
 They could either join the American Basketball League, or they could try and schedule games against lesser competition, thus possibly losing out on drawing bigger crowds.
-In the end, ownership decided that it was worth the draw to join the ABL, so they did. the team won the league title.
-They defeated Cleveland, which, despite still being a good team, was not the dominant force that had won the title the year before.
+In the end, ownership decided that it was worth the draw to join the ABL, so they did.
+The team won the league title by defeating Cleveland, which, despite still being a good team, was not the dominant force that had won the title the year before.
 Honey Russell, without a doubt the team's top star, got into a dispute with owner Max Rosenblum, thus leading to his contract being sold to Chicago.
 Cleveland also lost Vic Hanson, who had been one of the top college stars, but did not like the rough style of the pro level, and also did not care for the overall lack of playing time he was getting.
 The Celtics represented the borough of Brooklyn, which had been without a team after the Brooklyn Arcadians dropped out of the league.
 The Celtics assumed Brooklyn's 0–5 start.
 The league also lost the team in Detroit, which dropped out after a 0–6 start.

 1927–28 season

 Once again, the ABL placed a team in Detroit, and once again it was a failure.
 Detroit was 5-13 when it opted to disband on January 3, 1927.
-The Washington franchise on that same day was shifted to Brooklyn.
+The Washington franchise was shifted to Brooklyn on that same day.
 The Celtics this time represented the city of New York.
-Joe Lapchick, Nat Holman, Pete Berry, Dutch Dehnert and Davey Banks.
-They led the New York Celtics to a 40–9 record.
+Joe Lapchick, Nat Holman, Pete Berry, Dutch Dehnert and Davey Banks led the New York Celtics to a 40–9 record.
 The playoffs saw Fort Wayne defeat Cleveland 2 games to 0, and New York defeated Philadelphia 2 games to zero.
-In the championship series, New York defeated Fort Wayne 3 games to 1.
-The playoffs would be Philadelphia's last appearance in the league, as the team folded, becoming the third league team to do so.
+New York defeated Fort Wayne 3 games to 1 in the championship series.
+The playoffs would be Philadelphia's last appearance in the league, as the team folded, becoming the third league team to revoke their presence.